sfradkin/Snap--Build-Your-Own-Blocks/README.md

 12-22-2015

 There is a Tone category of blocks.
-Currently there are 2 blocks available.
-A C-block that defines a synth can hold notes, and a note block that allows the user to define a note and length.
+Currently there are 3 blocks available:
+- A C-block that defines a synth can hold notes
+- A note block that allows the user to define a note and length
+- A silence block that allows the user to define a period of silence

 The app should respond to clicks on a synth block and play the defined notes.
 The user is able to create multiple synth blocks with notes and trigger the blocks